Minimax Optimal and Computationally Efficient Algorithms for Distributionally Robust Offline Reinforcement Learning: Introduction

 To theoretically understand robust offline RL with function approximation, the distributionally robust Markov decision process (DRMDP) \citep{satia1973markovian, nilim2005robust, iyengar2005robust} provides an established framework.
-In stark contrast to the standard MDP, DRMDP specifically tackles the {\it model uncertainty} by forming an uncertainty set around the nominal model, and takes a max-min formulation aiming to maximize the value function corresponding to a policy, uniformly across all perturbed models in the uncertainty set \citep{xu2006robustness, wiesemann2013robust, zhang2021robust, yang2022toward, panaganti2022robust, shi2022distributionally,yang2023distributionally,shen2023wasserstein}.
+In stark contrast to the standard MDP, DRMDP specifically tackles the {\it model uncertainty} by forming an uncertainty set around the nominal model, and takes a max-min formulation aiming to maximize the value function corresponding to a policy, uniformly across all perturbed models in the uncertainty set \citep{xu2006robustness, wiesemann2013robust, yang2022toward, panaganti2022robust, shi2024distributionally,yang2023distributionally,shen2024wasserstein}.
 The core of DRMDPs lies in achieving an amenable combination of uncertainty set design and corresponding techniques to solve the inner optimization over the uncertainty set.
 However, this consideration of model uncertainty introduces fundamental challenges to function approximation in terms of computational and statistical efficiency, particularly given the need to maximally exploit essential information in the offline dataset.
-For instance, in cases where the state and action spaces are large, the commonly used $(s,a)$-rectangular uncertainty set can make the inner optimization computationally intractable for function approximation \citep{zhou2023natural}.
-Additionally, the distribution shifts, arising from the mismatch between the behavior policy and the target policy, as well as the mismatch between the nominal model and perturbed models, complicate the statistical analysis \citep{shi2022distributionally,blanchet2023double}.
-Several recent works attempt to conquer these challenges. \cite{panaganti2022robust} studied the $(s,a)$-rectangularity, and their algorithm may suffer from the above mentioned computational issue; \cite{blanchet2023double} proposed a novel double pessimism principle, while their algorithm requires strong oracles, which is not practically implementable.
-Meanwhile, a line of works study function approximation in the online setting \citep{tamar2014scaling, roy2017reinforcement, wang2021online, badrinath2021robust, liu2024distributionally} or with a simulator \citep{zhou2023natural}, which are not applicable to offline RL.
-Thus, the following question remains open:
+For instance, in cases where the state and action spaces are large, the commonly used $(s,a)$-rectangular uncertainty set can make the inner optimization computationally intractable for function approximation \citep{zhou2024natural}.
+Additionally, the distribution shifts, arising from the mismatch between the behavior policy and the target policy, as well as the mismatch between the nominal model and perturbed models, complicate the statistical analysis \citep{shi2024distributionally,blanchet2023double}.
+Several recent works attempt to conquer these challenges. \citet{panaganti2022robust} studied the $(s,a)$-rectangularity, and their algorithm may suffer from the above mentioned computational issue.
+Additionally, the $(s,a)$-rectangular uncertainty set may contain transitions that would never happen in reality, and thus leads to conservative policies; \citet{blanchet2023double} proposed a novel double pessimism principle, while their algorithm requires strong oracles, which is not practically implementable.
+Meanwhile, a line of works study function approximation in the online setting \citep{tamar2014scaling, roy2017reinforcement, wang2021online, badrinath2021robust, liu2024distributionally} or with a simulator \citep{zhou2024natural}, which are not applicable to offline RL.
+Thus, the following question arises: